-I have been planning to hike both Mt Tuam trails for a while and since I had to drive my son to work for 8am I thought today would be the day.
+I have been planning to hike both Mt Tuam trails for a while and since I had to drive my son to work at 8 am I thought today would be the day.
 The weather this winter has been so mild that I knew there would be little to no snow up on top of Mt Tuam.
 Here is the trail map I downloaded for the trip; Mt Tuam.
-By the time I found the trail head it was 9am.
-Glad I left home early, with one little stop at Embe for a coffee and treat (hot out of the oven apple fritter).
+By the time I found the trailhead it was 9 am.
+Glad I left home early, with one little stop at Embe for a coffee and treat (hot out-of-the-oven apple fritter).
 The trail up the old logging road was really not that hard of a walk.
 I made the first stop at the east navigation light.

 Farther up the logging road I came across what appeared to be airplane wreckage.
 See photos below.
 June really despises my liking of the TV show Mayday I’m actually not sure why I like it but do find it interesting.
 The amazing thing about hiking on Salt Spring is one usually gets cell phone coverage.
 With a quick google I found out about a crash on Mt Tuam but it was not this wreckage I was looking at.
 Here is the page I found TSB Aviation Investigation Report the crash site in the report was farther up the hill and not the parts I was looking at.
 These parts seem bigger and heavy they might not be airplane parts.
 Will have to do a bit more research on this crash which I have done and updated this page.
 The parts are from a crash on Oct.
 4, 1942 when P/O Norris Thomas, RAF, (THOMAS_NORRIS age 27 ) died, alone, when his Hampden crashed and burned on Mount Tuam.
 Here is a cutaway drawing of a Hampden, note the parts around the motor; Also during WW2 on Jan.
 14, 1944 – Sgt.
 Pilot H.C.
 Birch, RAFVR, (BIRCH_HAROLD_CHARLES age 19) flew another Hampden AN136 into Mount Tuam, this one struck at the 1500-foot level, Salt Spring Island within 500 yards of Hampden AN 105.